Fillerbuster: Unified Generative Scene Completion Model for Casual Captures: Introduction

 To improve casual captures, our key insight is to jointly model the image and camera distribution of existing casual captures by using a multi-view aware diffusion model.
 Our approach is made possible by the large influx of captured data being recorded and uploaded online.

 We design our model to handle a large and variable number of input and output frames.
-This is in contrast to existing generative novel-view-synthesis (NVS) methods that are typically autoregressive, meaning the next generations are conditioned on previous generations.
+Unlike typical generative NVS methods that are autoregressive, our model performs non-autoregressive joint denoising over long sequences to generate many views at once.
 More specifically, our problem setting is very different from the common settings of (1) generation from text only (no images) \cite{HoelleCOJN2023,WangLWBLSZ2023,ShiWYLLY2024} (2) from just one image \cite{liu2023zero,SargeLSHYZCLFSW2024}, or (3) from two images with the goal of interpolating between them \cite{jin2024lvsm,yu2024viewcrafter}.
 We present an overview of related work in \cref{fig:problem_setting}.
-Our model can take in many images and camera poses, \eg 50 images, and the user can specify which content is known, which is unknown, and which should be completed.
+Concurrent work also lacks the flexibility of our unified model.
+Our model can take in many images and camera poses, e.g. 50 images, and the user can specify which content is known, which is unknown, and which should be completed.
 The model can also take in partially complete images, unlike the current paradigm of assuming the input images are fully intact and known \cite{liu2023zero,gao2024cat3d}.
-Concretely, we train a large-scale diffusion transformer with a flow-matching loss for inpainting in latent space \cite{rombach2022high}, conditioned on known images and camera poses (represented as raymaps) with the task of recovering the missing content, as illustrated in \cref{fig:model_architecture}.
+Fillerbuster could flexibly be extended with our open-source release to inpaint more modalities such as depth, gaussians, or semantics using our unified framework.

 We demonstrate our problem setting and the usefulness of our \method model on multiple tasks.
 First, we show our model can complete casual captures by hallucinating large unknown regions.
 Second, we introduce the task of ``uncalibrated scene completion", where the goal is to recover both the image poses and completed novel views.
 Notably, we perform both tasks with our unified model.
 Third, we show the multi-view inpainting task on the NeRFiller dataset \cite{weber2024nerfiller}, where we surpass prior work in quality and consistency.
 Finally, we present an ablation of our modeling decisions and show our model's ability to gracefully handle different numbers of input images.
+All code will be released.